Coskon/coskmusicbot/README.md

 ## Command list
 You can see aliases for each command using the bot `help` command.
 If you want to change the name or aliases of a command, search for the command in `bot.py` and replace `name=` and/or `aliases=` with the name/aliases you want.
 - `help [command]`: Shows more information about the given command.
 If no command is provided, shows a list of all commands.
 - `play [query]`: The query should be either a URL or what you want to search.
 If a URL is given, the song plays automatically (it can be a playlist), if not it will let you choose a video.
-You can also add audio attachments to be played (*only in beta*).
+You can also add audio attachments to be played.
 - `fastplay [query]`: Works the same as `play`, but skips having to choose.
 - `leave`: Disconnects the bot from the voice channel and clears the song queue.
 - `skip`: Skips to the next song, leaves if its the last song (unless loop is enabled).
 For users without permission, initiates a skip vote.